Ubiquity, Dependency, Complexity

 It’s not a course on pentesting or offensive security, although we believe it provides important context for both offensive and defensive security.

-The course includes five primary modules:
+The course includes six primary modules:

 - Thinking in Systems: Understanding, managing, and protecting socio-technical systems.
 Yes, technology is more complex than ever, but the modern systems we build and manage involve much more than just technology; they include people and organizations as well–a combination which often yields emergent and unintended behaviors.
 Addressing this complexity and emergence requires knowledge of systems engineering, systems analysis, and systems thinking, all of which we address in this module.